sourcegraph/src-expose-demo/README.md

 The [`src-expose` CLI](https://docs.sourcegraph.com/admin/external_service/non-git) can sync changes to git and ordinary directories and serve them over http.

-The purpose of this repo is to provide working code examples for both Docker and Kubernetes that can be used for testing `src-expose` and as reference that can adapted for customer specific implementation.
+The purpose of this repo is to provide working code examples for both Docker and Kubernetes that can be used for testing `src-expose` and as be used as a starting point that can be adapted for customer specific implementation.

 ## The code

 This repo operates under the assumption that the best documentation is working code, not code snippets that can fall out of date and stop working.

-Therefore, everything works by running commands via `make` and the `Makefile` is your source of truth for how things work and what code is being executed.
+Therefore, everything works by running commands via `make` and the `Makefile` is your source of truth

 ## Requirements